-The A-Level subjects offered are: Art (Fine Art, Photography or Graphic Design), Biology, Chemistry, Classical Civilisation, Drama, Design Technology (Resistant Materials, Graphic Products or Textiles), Economics, English Literature, English Language, French, German, Geography, History, Latin, Mathematics, Further Mathematics, Music, PE, Physics, Psychology, RE.
+The A-Level subjects offered are: Art (Fine Art, Photography or Graphic Design), Biology, Business, Chemistry, Classical Civilisation, Drama, Design Technology (3D Design and Product Design)), Economics, English Literature, French, German, Geography, History, Latin, Mathematics, Further Mathematics, Music, PE, Physics, Psychology, RE.
 The running of all of these subjects is dependent on numbers, and therefore, not all subjects will run every year.

-In addition to the A level subjects in the Sixth Form, pupils have the opportunity of taking academic extension qualifications including the Extended Project Qualification (EPQ), the Certificate in Financial Studies and AS Further Maths.
-They also take part in the enrichment programme which includes options such as: Critical Thinking in Politics, Duke of Edinburgh's Award, Sports Leaders Award and CCF.
+In addition to the A level subjects in the Sixth Form, pupils have the opportunity of taking academic extension qualifications including the Extended Project Qualification (EPQ), AS qualifications in various subjects, notably Further Maths.
+They also take part in the enrichment programme which includes options such as: Politics, Duke of Edinburgh's Award, Sports Leaders Award and CCF.